 Lisa started playing tin whistle like many children in Ireland, and added piano and piano accordian.
 When the family moved to London, Lisa kept up piano, and added singing and violin.

-Lisa has a licentiate with distinction from Trinity College London in Voice Performance, Premier Prix in singing from Conservatoire du Nord, Luxembourg.
+Lisa has a licentiate with distinction from Trinity College London in Voice Performance, Premier Prix in singing from Conservatoire du Nord, Luxembourg and is half-way through her Superior exams.
 She also returned to piano playing in Abu Dhabi under Jordan Rashkov.